How to Plan for Sustainability

 Sustainability of Promotora Initiatives: Program

 Analysis of several different promotora programs and the barriers encountered to the programs’ sustainability.
-Also addresses how promotora workers relate to their career and the implications posed by federal, state, and local policies.
+Addresses how promotora workers relate to their career and the implications posed by federal, state, and local policies.

 Author(s): Koskan, A., Friedman, D.B., Hilfinger Messias, D.K., Brandt, H.M., & Walsemann, K.